Simultaneous calculation of elastic scattering, fusion, and direct cross sections for reactions of weakly-bound projectiles: Theory

-the real and imaginary parts of the CDPP can be given as:
+may be approximated as in Ref.\ \cite{Mar21} by assuming $\delta U_{C} (R) << V_C ({ R})$ to obtain analytical formulas for the real and imaginary parts of the CDPP:

-Note that $k(R)$ depends parametrically on the Coulomb potential between the projectile and target, $V_C ({ R})$ and is different from the wave number of the center-of-mass motion of the system that describes the motion of the projectile along the Rutherford trajectory, $K=\sqrt{2 \mu (E-\varepsilon_0^*) / \hbar^2 }$ where $E$ is the incident energy of the projectile and $\mu$ is the reduced mass of projectile-target system.
-This CDPP (\ref{eq:CDPP1}) depends on the structure of the system but does not depend on the incident energy of the projectile.
+Note that $k(R)$ depends parametrically on the Coulomb potential between the projectile and target, $V_C ({ R})$ and is different from the wave number of the center-of-mass motion of the system which describes the motion of the projectile along the Rutherford trajectory, $K=\sqrt{2 \mu (E-\varepsilon_0) / \hbar^2 }$ where $E$ is the incident energy of the projectile and $\mu$ is the reduced mass of the projectile-target system.
+The CDPP of Eq.~(\ref{eq:CDPP1}) thus depends on the structure of the system but not on the incident energy of the projectile.
+At this point we should add that the local momentum $k(R)$ becomes complex at large distances where $R > Z_P Z_T e^2/\varepsilon_0$, and in this case we would need to use the Coulomb function for the complex arguments $\rho$ and $\eta$.
+However, in this work, for the $^{6}$He+$^{209}$Bi reaction using $\varepsilon_0=1.6$ MeV for $^{6}$He, $k(R)$ becomes complex when $R>149.4$ fm and this is larger than the effective distances needed to analyze this reaction.

+This CDPP has been successfully applied to the calculation of Coulomb dissociation at high energies by including excitation to the continuum \cite{Mar22}.
+In addition, the dipole polarizability, $\alpha_{0}$, may be obtained by fitting the long range real part of Eq.~(\ref{eq:CDPP1}) by the classical expression $\delta V_C = -\frac{1}{2} \alpha_0 \frac{Z_T^2 e^2}{R^4}$ at large distances \cite{Mar21}: